bridieotoole/codewords/week_01/readme.md

 # Introduction
 ## Week 1

-In today's age, our concentration is limited and we are easily distrac... <br>
+In today's age, our concentration is limited and we are easily distracted - we want our information quick, concise and in bullet points before commiting to giving our precious time to an article, lest a book. <br>
+Opening the Semester, Andy and Karen introduced us to what we'd be covering over the next 13 or so weeks.
+Our first task will be covering a chapter of [*House of Leaves*] by Mark Z. Danielewski.
+In groups, we will perform an extract in a digital world.

 *What was the most recent book you interacted with?* <br>
 *What was the most recent long-form text you read?*<br>
 *Where do you get your news/info?*<br>

-...oh yes - we want our information quick, concise and in bullet points before commiting to giving our precious time to an article, lest a book. <br>
-Opening the Semester, Andy and Karen introduced us to what we'd be covering over the next 13 or so weeks.
-Our first task will be covering a chapter of [*House of Leaves*] by Mark Z. Danielewski.
-In groups, we will perform an extract in a digital world.

 ![minecraft](minecraftss.jpg)